justinxunhengdong/portfolio/src/assets/md_content/22_CharacterController.md

 _An earlier demo of the character controller, demonstrating the combat roll.
 This used the state machine to keep behaviours and code simple._

 I found the programming and parameter design portion of this project fulfilling - it had always been one of the most daunting and difficult parts of game development for me, so being able to prove my own ability by developing this from scratch gave me much more confidence and experience for technical design, and was a healthy challenge for my own self-reliance, initiative, passion and problem solving.
-Additionally, I was conveniently able to extend it for my design test at Playside Studios, which was relatively simple given the modularity of the architecture.
+Additionally, I was conveniently able to extend it for a successful design test, which was relatively simple given the modularity of the architecture.